Three Days of Backpacking on the Ä’äy Chù West Trail and Observation Mountain

 At the end of July, we completed a three-day backpacking trip in Kluane National Park in the northern Yukon.
 Although we had been traveling for nearly four months, we had yet do an overnight backpacking trip, even though it’s one of our favorite things to do.
 Ian and I went on a backpacking trip for our third date!
 When your home can be parked at any trailhead, it’s easy to forego backpacking trips in favor of day hikes.
 However, in the Yukon, where the beautiful sites are less accessible, and there are few developed trails and even fewer roads, we decided it was time to dig the backpacks and our tent out from under the bed for a longer excursion.

 Our route took us up the western side of the Ä’äy Chù (Slim’s River) Valley on day one.
 On day two, we summited Observation Mountain to get a panoramic view of the Kaskawulsh Glacier and the river valley.
 On day three, we hiked back out.

-While it was a relatively short trip in terms of days, it was a strenuous trek across 45 miles of terrain.
+While this hike was a relatively short trip in terms of days, it was a strenuous trek across 45 miles of terrain.
 The hike involved multiple difficult stream crossings and included highly varied terrain.
-The path to the summit of Observation is considered a route, rather than a maintained trail, so it does involve some navigation and route finding.
+The path to the summit of Observation is considered an unmaintained route, rather than a maintained trail, so it does involve some navigation and route finding.
 It was certainly the steepest hike either of us has ever done.